This article provides detailed information relating to the Contacts Register in SupportAbility.

 If a Contact name is known and you wish to access the specific Contact record, it can easily be accessed via the Quick Search functionality e.g. Greenfield Services

-For a more detailed Search filtering by a range of options the Contact Search is a useful tool.
+For a more detailed Search filtering by a range of search criteria the Contacts Search accessible via the Dashboard is a useful tool.
+More detailed information about this Search is outlined in the Contacts Search article linked below for reference.